SumiSastri/react-with-vite-storybook-demo/docs/scaffolding/index.md

 To scaffold cd (change directories) into storybook-demo and install the packages with the script `npx storybook@latest init`

+Depending on your stack you may want to refer to the [getting started docs](https://storybook.js.org/docs/get-started/setup)

 Accept ES Lint config and note that the packages take a little while to install.

 You can run the script `npm run storybook`` now to see the files.